Pigpen was gone from our lives. Fortunately, his recordings live on for us to enjoy.......xoxxo Gypsy Cowgirl

-Ryan sounds like an awesome guy.
+Frank sounds like an awesome guy.
 Comfort to his loved ones.